davidjguru/davidjguru.github.io/_posts/2021-05-30-php-coding-functions-that-can-save-your-day.md

 ```php
 /core/lib/Drupal/Component/Utility/Html.php
 ```
-In this class is doing an extensive use of the DOMDocument class.
-Just in the load() main function you can see for instance:
+Inside this class we're doing an extensive use of the DOMDocument class.
+Just in the load() main function you can see, for instance:
 ```php
 <?php
 [...]